SAFEGUARDING POLICY AND PROCEDURES

-We take seriously the welfare of adults in need of care and support and/or children with whom we come into contact and we aim to ensure that they are welcomed into a safe and caring environment with a happy and friendly atmosphere.
+We take seriously the welfare of adults in need of care and support and/or children and young people with whom we come into contact and we aim to ensure that they are welcomed into a safe and caring environment with a happy and friendly atmosphere.

 In accordance with legislation and the requirements of the Charity Commission, we have put in place a safeguarding policy and a set of procedures to confirm our commitment to providing a safe and trusted environment for everyone associated with The Isbourne including staff and volunteers.